How to Outsource Sourcing and Scale Up your Ecommerce Business

 Find a sourcer: They don’t need to have a lot of experience with your product, but some ecommerce or sourcing experience will help a lot.

-Email: Set up your sourcer with a new email account, email@example.com.
+Email: Set up the sourcer with a new email account, email@example.com.
 That way, you can keep all the replies organized without it flooding your main inbox.

-Google Search for More: Ask your sourcer to google search manufacturers of your product.
+Google Search for More: Ask the sourcer to google search manufacturers of your product.
 Use the “Keyword + Manufacturer” formula.
 You might some factories not listed in the main directories.

 What will it cost?